 Here you can see the other suggested search phrases that appear when typing in “women’s shoes.”

-The reason that this tool is so valuable is because it allows you access to some of the insight that Google has picked up while learning searchers’ behaviors.
+The reason that this tool is so valuable is that it allows you access to some of the insight that Google has picked up while learning searchers’ behaviors.
 For instance, Google starts to recognize when a search engine user has to type in several different phrases before finding the search results that they’ve been looking for.
 In an effort to provide better search results to users, Google offers relevant search suggestions to help the user find accurate search results quickly.

 All you need to do to use this resource is visit Google and type in some of your most popular keyword search terms.
 As you type the word or phrase into the Google search bar, you’ll notice that Google suggests a list of additional keywords that you might be looking for.
 You can add these keywords and phrases to your list of potential keywords to target.